bartlomiejduda/ImageHeat/src/data/docs/readme.txt

 # Issues #
-This program is in an early stage of development, so some functionalities may not work properly.
+This program is still in development, so some functionalities may not work properly.

 # More info #